3 reasons why your teen needs a summer leadership experience

 Happening from July 21 to 28, 2019, this 8-day, 7-night program will equip and inspire young people aged 16 to 19-years old to tackle the new leadership challenges of Asia.
 Modelled after courses taught at the Harvard Kennedy School of Government, such as the U.S. Congress and Lawmaking and Adaptive Leadership courses, the Summit aims to:

 - build analytical and behavioral skills

-At the AULS, students will not only get the chance to listen to special leadership talks, but will also attend interactive workshops and career mentoring sessions held by Harvard Teaching Fellows.
+At the AULS, students will not only get the chance to listen to special leadership talks, but will also attend interactive workshops and career mentoring sessions held by Center for Asia Leadership Teaching Fellows.
 These sessions include learning how to transition from school to work, presentation skills development, career counselling and guides to future career paths, and even a summit simulation to practice inter-country dialogue, networking, and developing collaborative skills.
 Students will also get to visit Singaporean universities, startups and the Singapore Investment Board, allowing them to network and create valuable connections for their future.

 Not only will participants learn what it takes to be a leader in Asia, they will also bond with like-minded teens from all over the continent, learn about problem-solving from the perspectives of other cultures and regions, and get to explore the dynamic cities of Kuala Lumpur and Singapore.
 The future of Asia lies in the hands of young people who look to the future with purpose.

 To apply, visit: http://bit.ly/apply-young-asian-leaders